k1LoW/runn/docs/designs/id.md

 c5.yml/c1
 ```

-If there are no duplicates, the hashed value of the first two elements is used as the ID of each runbook.
+If there are no duplicates, the encoded value of the first two elements is used as the ID of each runbook.

 ```
-sha1('a1.yml/a')
+encode('a1.yml/a')
-sha1('a2.yml/a')
+encode('a2.yml/a')
-sha1('a1.yml/aa')
+encode('a1.yml/aa')
-sha1('b1.yml/b')
+encode('b1.yml/b')
 ...
-sha1('c5.yml/c1')
+encode('c5.yml/c1')
 ```

 Keep doing this until the ids are resolved.